Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/material.md

 Reflectance is an indication of how reflective or 'specular' the primitive's surface is.

 Reflectance can be varied across a surface using a texture.
-Trimble Creator assumes the perceived luminance (0.2126 x red + 0.7152 x green + 0.0722 x blue) of the texture will be used.
 Using a grayscale image is recommended.

 Reflectance value range is 0 to 1.
 Texture values can be multiplied using a provided multiplier value.